 Timber Ridge Lodge and Waterpark (Lake Geneva)

-Timber Ridge Lodge is a resort water park with family activities for all ages, from a safe spot for tots with swings and a tiny waterfall to an activity pool with a rope climb, lazy river and slides.
-Join in the family movie nights, play games at the arcade, or stop in the activity room for an art project.
-Don’t forget to check out their deals page or look for a Groupon to get a discount on certain dates!
+A resort water park with family activities for all ages – from a safe spot for tots with swings and a tiny waterfall, to an activity pool with a rope climb, lazy river and slides.
+Play games at the arcade or have a little creative time in their activity room.
+Social distancing signage is placed throughout the water park to keep guests safe.